 Pay the Bills:

-Moved by Becker, Seconded by Zimmermann, CARRIED to pay the bills and any that come in later.
+Moved by Gehris, Seconded by McAlindon, CARRIED to pay the bills and any that come in later.

-Moved by Gehris, Seconded by Zimmermann, CARRIED to adjourn at 8:30pm.
+Moved by McAlindon, Seconded by Anderson, CARRIED to adjourn the meeting at 8:30pm.

 Whitney Township Clerk

 Special Meeting 6/25/2021